gracekim859/Diagonal-In-Parameter-Order-Algorithm/README.txt

      |1|1|1|
 Every iterations or combination of the values 0 and 1 are covered between each pair of the three columns.

+The Diagonal IPO implements the ideas of horizantal and vertical growth of the original IPO algorithm but implements them concurrently.

 Important Variables:
 k: number of columns
 v: number of values